Pareas kuznetsovorum: Description

 The dorsum of P. kuznetsovorum is tan to light brown with a distinct dark brown vertebral line, blackish vertebral spots, and about 70 transverse dark brown bands.
 Two lateral stripes beginning at the upper postocular scales are thick black and merge at the nape of the neck to form a trident-shaped chevron.
 The lower postocular stripes are thin and black, reaching the anterior part of the seventh supralabial scale but not the lower jaw or chin.

 The top of the head has dense, darker marbling, while the underside and a portion of the lower half is off-white with dark brown spots and blotches; ventrally yellow-white with a few small black dots.
 Upper labial scales have dense brown dusting.

-Its belly is yellow with sparce dark-gray dusting and elongate brown spots that form three longitudinal lines on the ventral scales.
+Its belly is yellow with sparse dark-gray dusting and elongate brown spots that form three longitudinal lines on the ventral scales.
 The iris of the eye is uniformly off-white with beige lateral parts and a black pupil.